metricq/metricq-python/docs/howto/project-structure.rst

         metricq ~= 3.0
         # Your dependencies here

-The entry :literal:`long_description` points to a `README` file;
-use either `Markdown` (:file:`README.md`) or `RST` (:file:`README.rst`) formatting.
-The content type is inferred from the file extension, but it does not hurt to set it explicitly.
-Choose a license appropriate to your project and enter it; :literal:`metricq` itself is licensed under the terms of the `BSD 3-clause "New" or "Revised License"`.

-Under section :literal:`[options]`, point :literal:`packages` to the project source directory (i.e. :literal:`metricq_example`).
-Remember to set a minimum required Python version to prevent issues at runtime.
-In :literal:`install_requires` give a list of all runtime dependencies.

 .. note::
-   Use tilde requirements (:literal:`foo ~= x.y`) to prevent breakage caused by incompatibilities introduced in future releases of dependencies.
+   Use *compatible release* version specifiers (:literal:`foo ~= x.y`, :pep:`440#compatible-release`)
+   to prevent breakage caused by incompatibilities introduced in future releases of dependencies.

 For compatibility with older release of :literal:`pip` and to enable `editable installs` for development, include a dummy :file:`setup.py`: